 Employment income: scale rate expenses: subsistence expenses: advisory benchmark scale rate payments

-If an employer applies to use the benchmark scale rates, they will not have to undertake a sampling exercise before the dispensation can be agreed and granted (see EIM05210).
+If an employer applies to use the benchmark scale rates, they will not have to undertake a sampling exercise before the dispensation can be agreed and granted.
 Similarly, if an employer seeks a dispensation with scale rate payments that are lower than the benchmark rates, they will not have to undertake a sampling exercise.

 The benchmark rates are the maximum tax and NICs free amounts that can be paid by employers who choose to use the system.
 An employer can pay less than this rate if it wants to do so.
-If a higher payment or expense reimbursement is made without agreeing a tailored scale rate with HMRC (see EIM05200), the excess over the benchmark rate should be subject to tax and NIC’s.
+If a higher payment or expense reimbursement is made without agreeing a tailored scale rate with HMRC, the excess over the benchmark rate should be subject to tax and NICs.

 Although it will no longer be necessary to undertake a sampling exercise in these circumstances, the guidance relating to dispensations (see EIM30050 onwards and ECH10035 onwards) will still apply.
-The employer will still need to satisfy the conditions outlined at EIM30055; particularly the travel and subsistence rules at Section 337 ITEPA 2003 (see EIM32350 onwards) and Section 338 ITEPA 2003 (see EIM32000 onwards).
+The employer will still need to satisfy the conditions; particularly the travel and subsistence rules at section 337 ITEPA 2003 (see EIM32350 onwards) and section 338 ITEPA 2003 (see EIM32000 onwards).

 One man companies/Personal service companies

-If a company applies to pay the benchmark rates to the controlling shareholder/director, you should consider carefully the guidance at EIM30059 before agreeing to the request.
+If a company applies to pay the benchmark rates to the controlling shareholder/director, you should consider carefully this guidance before agreeing to the request.
 You should not refuse the request simply because it is from a one man company or smaller employer.

 Uprating benchmark scale rates